We love to talk about crazy baby names.

 But how about Meily?
 Is it a respelling of Miley?
 Or maybe Maylee?
 Or a surname name in the first spot?
 Even if it is your maiden name, it is worth considering whether Meily works as a given name.

 Likewise, if a respelling is miles away from the expected, it might spell trouble.
-I once saw Eighmei suggested on a message board.
-Yes, that’s a tortured respelling of Amy.
+Previously spotted on in a forum: Eighmei.
+Yes, that’s a complicated respelling of Amy.
 Eimee might be okay, but Eighmei?
-That’s just excessive.
+It sorts of strains the eyeballs.

 4. The name requires complex punctuation.

-I’ve seen K’lee and M’kayla and J’den, and I get it.
-I understand that they’re the same as Kaylee, Makayla, and Jayden.
+K’lee and M’kayla and J’den are in use, and we all sort of understand that they’re actually Kaylee, Makayla, and Jayden.

 And yet.

 Diacritical marks are an even dicier subject.
 Ask any French teacher – yup, you have to know the different between grave and aigu, and the circonflexe is not optional.
 But here in the US – and online – they’re quite often omitted.
 (They’re officially banned in Australia.)
-We know how to say Jose and Chloe without the marks, so you’re probably safe importing most names.
-And my personal observation is that in daily use, plenty of kids use them without difficulty.
+We know how to say Jose and Chloe without the marks, so most names work.
+Plenty of people use diacritical marks in their names without difficulty.
 But if it will drive you batty to find that your state won’t include the mark on your child’s birth certificate?
 You may want to find another name.

 3. It is the name of a fictional villain.

-But you wouldn’t consider Maleficient.
-And Bane is a super villain in the Batman universe.
+Some names, though, like Maleficient, feel permanently problematic.
+Bane is a super villain in the Batman universe.
 Both names combine a negative meaning with a memorable bad guy figure.
+It fits nicely with current trends, but suggests a negative meaning that fiction makes familiar.

-2. The name has a deeply spiritual significance to others.
+2. The name has deep spiritual or cultural significance to others.

 This might be one of the most challenging prohibitions, because frankly, we know what we know.
 And no one chooses their child’s name with the intent to insult others.